Yoav666s/dnd-wiki/collections/_classes/rogue/mischievous-apprentice.md

 ## Deceitful Dodge
 If you're [specialized](#mischievous-incantations) in the [Deceitful Maneuver](/spells/deceitful-maneuver/) cantrip, you learn the **Deceitful Dodge**.
 When you're targeted by an attack that relies on sight, you may use your reaction to cast Deceitful Maneuver to give it disadvantage.

 You may also move up to 5 feet, given there's an unoccupied area for you to step into and you have enough remaining movement to do so.
-A ranged attack will automatically miss if you move out of the projectile's path.
+An attack will automatically miss if you move out of its path.
 If you would move out of a creature's engagement range, you must succeed a Dexterity (Stealth) check against its passive perception or provoke an opportunity attack.

 ## Daunting Spectacle
 If you're [specialized](#mischievous-incantations) in the [Folly Spectacle](/spells/folly-spectacle/) cantrip, you learn the **Daunting Spectacle**.
 When a creature attempts to move within 30 feet of you, you may use your reaction to cast Folly Spectacle in an attempt to startle it.